JimmyUA/calendar-buddy/README.md

 - **Natural Language Understanding:** Interact with your calendar by typing commands in plain English (e.g., "Schedule a meeting for tomorrow at 2pm," "What's on my agenda for Friday?").
 - **Image Understanding:** Attach a screenshot or photo with your request and the bot will extract text from the image to help process your command.
 Photos can be sent with or without a caption.
+- **Audio Understanding:** Send a voice or audio message and the bot will transcribe it before processing your request.
 - **Google Calendar Integration:** Securely connects to your Google Calendar to manage events.
 - **Event Management:**
     - Create new calendar events.